 Scallions in Vietnam are smaller and more aromatic than those in the West.

-It’s also a fantastic aromatic in dishes like Thịt Kho Trứng (braised pork and eggs) and Cá Kho (caramelized fish), where it can replace shallots for a deeper flavor.
+The White Part: The white part of the scallion is great for marinating grilled meats, such as in Bún Chả (grilled pork with noodles), Bún Thịt Nướng (grilled pork with noodles), and lemongrass pork chops.
+It also adds a wonderful aroma to family dishes like Thịt Kho Trứng (braised pork and eggs) and Cá Kho (caramelized fish), where it can replace shallots for a deeper flavor.

 If your Vietnamese dishes seem to be missing that rich depth, try adding the white part of scallions—it could be the secret ingredient that makes all the difference!